lucax88x/arialdomartini.github.io/_posts/2016-12-07-forget-the-keyboard.md

 Do you see the problem? **As long as a cheat sheet represents a keyboard, the keyboard will be your reference**.<br />
 As a consequence, you will learn to rely on the keyboard; you will even struggle to mentally visualize it. <br />
-In all cases, you will be inevitably tempted to look at it, wherever it is represented.
+In all cases, you will be inevitably tempted to look at it, wherever it is represented. <br />
 Unfortunately, looking at a keyboard printed on a sheet of paper is no better than looking to the physical keyboard, since the main goal is to type without looking at a keyboard.

 Ideally, when you touch type, there's no keyboard at all in your thoughts: there's only a direct connection between the character you want to type and a finger movement.